coverclock/com-diag-hazer/README.md

 Position, Velocity, Time (PVT) solution once a second to a "trace file" in CSV format as described below.
 This makes it easy to analyze results using tools like Excel and several tools provided by Hazer itself.

 The PVT solution is taken from the high precision u-blox UBX-NAV-HPPOSLLH message if it is available, from the ensemble GNSS solution if it exists, or from one of the four Global Satellite Navigation Systems solutions in this order of preference: GPS, GLONASS, Galileo, BeiDou.
 The attitude (roll, pitch, yaw) is taken from the UBX-NAV-ATT message from the IMU if it is available.

 Fields which are not available or are not supported by the receiver have values coded as "0." instead of an empty string to simplify parsing in post-processing.

+I have enough code, both scripts and C code, that depends on the CSV format, not to mention archived CSV files, that it is a big deal to change.
+I've started encoding special characters at the end of the NAM hostname string instead of adding another field.
+Expect more of this.

 *  0 - NAM: hostname of computer running gpstool plus "!" if SIGHUP.
 *  1 - NUM: sequence number of observation.